deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE_GLOBAL.md

 permalink: en/deckhouse-configure-global.html
 ---

 The global Deckhouse settings are stored in the `ModuleConfig/global` resource (see [Deckhouse configuration](./#deckhouse-configuration)).
-Global settings can be considered as a special global module that cannot be disabled.
+They can be thought of as a special global module that cannot be disabled.

 > The [publicDomainTemplate](#parameters-modules-publicdomaintemplate) parameter defines the template some Deckhouse modules use to create Ingress resources.
 To access them, you can either configure your DNS or add the DNS mappings locally (e.g., in the `/etc/hosts` file in Linux).
 >